metachris/micropython-ctl/README.md

 * TypeScript library for use in websites and Node.js
 * Fully async (you can use `await` with `connect`,  executing REPL commands, etc.)
 * Tested with ESP32, should also work with ESP8266, perhaps others
-* Browser bundle only 15kb gzipped
+* Browser bundle only 13kb gzipped
 * Functionality:
-  * Connect and disconnect
+  * Connect over network and serial interface
-  * Run Python script and capture output
+  * Run Python script and await the output
   * List files, upload and download files
 * Main code file: [`main.js`](https://github.com/metachris/micropython-ctl/blob/master/src/main.ts)
 * Published at [npmjs.com/package/micropython-ctl](https://www.npmjs.com/package/micropython-ctl)